EDDA: Explanation-driven Data Augmentation to Improve Explanation Faithfulness: Related Work

 \section{Related Work}

 \paragraph{Post-hoc Explanations} Post-hoc methods explain the decisions made by a pre-built black-box model.
 Most of the current post-hoc explanation methods focus on local explanations, which describe the model behavior at the neighborhood of an individual prediction.
 Early post-hoc explanation methods, such as LIME \cite{ribeiro2016should} and SHAP \cite{lundberg2017unified}, attribute importance scores to input features with respect to the prediction of the target data point.
 Gradient-based methods are broadly used in explaining Convolutional Neural Networks (CNNs): Saliency Map \cite{simonyan2013deep} utilizes the input gradient of the network to highlight the critical pixels for a prediction; Integrated Gradients \cite{sundararajan2017axiomatic} addresses the gradient saturation issue by generating interpolants from the baseline to the input image and summing over the gradient of each interpolant; SmoothGrad \cite{smilkov2017smoothgrad} addresses the same issue, and it computes sharper saliency maps by adding noise to copies of the input image and averaging the input gradient of these copies.
-The Class Activation Map (CAM) \cite{zhou2016learning} based explanation methods are intensively researched.
+The Class Activation Map (CAM) \cite{zhou2016learning} based explxanation methods are commonly used in the literature.
 Grad-CAM \cite{selvaraju2017grad} employs the weighted activations of the feature maps in the final convolutional layer, where the weights are computed based on the gradient of an output class with respect to each feature map.
 Despite the variety of these methods, they were either evaluated qualitatively or based on ground truth localization information such as object detection bounding boxes.
 It may not be meaningful if the dataset is biased, e.g., the classifier can utilize the sea background of the fish objects or the sky background of the plane object to make decisions that overfits specific training data.
-Recent image-based explanation methods such as Grad-CAM++ \cite{chattopadhay2018grad}, RISE \cite{petsiuk2018rise}, Score-CAM \cite{wang2020score}, and SISE \cite{sattarzadeh2020explaining} considered the metrics of faithfulness, which evaluates the alignment between the explanation and the model prediction.
-However, they did not come up with the idea of how to increase explanation faithfulness.
+Recent image-based explanation methods such as Grad-CAM++ \cite{chattopadhay2018grad} and SISE \cite{sattarzadeh2020explaining} adopt the Drop\% and Increase\% metrics in the performance evaluation.
+These metrics capture aspects of faithfulness that we also consider in our work (see equation (\ref{drop_increase_eq})).